jtrancozo/scribd-downloader/README.md

-# scribd-downloader
+# Scribd.com downloader
-A tampermonkey / greasemonkey tool to download Scridb.com content
+A tampermonkey / greasemonkey tool to scrap and download Scridb.com content.

 \* Only works with premium account.